rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateAutomaticRcsTargetMappingInput.md

   - IP mapping for each Rubrik cluster.
 - shouldBypassProxy: System.Boolean
   - Specifies whether the proxy settings must be bypassed for  the RCV archival target.
+- redundancy: RcvRedundancy
+  - Redundancy for the RCV location.
+- azureKeyVaultKey: AzureKeyVaultKeyIdentifierInput
+  - Azure Key Vault key to encrypt the archival target.